CSCfi/csc-user-guide/docs/data/sensitive-data/sd-manage-project.md

 * Medium computation: 10.4 billing units per hour
 * Heavy computation: 52 billing units per hour

-### What happens if your project runs out of billing units?
+## What happens if your project runs out of billing units?

 Once all the billing units for your CSC project have been used up, **your access to the SD Desktop service will be restricted**.
 This means that all virtual desktops currently running will automatically be paused, and you won't be able to access their content.
 However, **your data remains unaffected and will not be deleted**, even in cases where the total billing units reach zero or enter negative values.

 !!!
 Note
     You will get a notification via email when your billing units have been consumed.

-### How to regain access to paused virtual desktop in SD Desktop

- Apply billing units and unpause your virtual desktop:

-1. [Apply for more billing units](../../accounts/how-to-apply-for-billing-units.md) for your project.
-This will give you a positive balance to continue using the service.

-1. Log in to [SD Desktop](https://sd-desktop.csc.fi){ target="_blank" }.

-1. On the SD Desktop homepage, click on ***Go To SD Desktop Management***.

-1. Under ***Available desktops*** select the correct virtual desktop, and in the same row, on the right side, click on ***Resume***.

-!!!
-Note
-    Restarting a paused desktop is possible only for [active CSC projects](../../accounts/how-to-manage-your-project.md) with available billing units.

 ## Billing unit calculator for estimating billing units consumption